SaschaC/datascience-portfolio/hospital comparison/README.md

 **outcome**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;string corresponding to `"heart failure"`, `"pneumonia"`, or `"heart attack"`

 #### Value
-A character vector containing the name of the highest ranked hospital
+A character vector corresponding to the name of the hospital

 #### Example